fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 ## Convert tabular data into JSON format

 Now that you have the tabular data ready, it's time to convert it into JSON format, as FusionCharts accepts data in **JSON** or **XML** format.
-In this example, we will use the JSON format as shown below:
+In this example, we will use the JSON format, as shown below:

 ```json
 {